 Dr. Coley went on to repeat his bacterial treatment on about a dozen patients, a third of whom saw a remission of their cancer (and two more of whom died of the infections themselves).
 The infections likely stimulated some of his patients immune systems to produce a massive response that also knocked back their cancer, at least temporarily.

 Of course, modern techniques that involve sequencing tumor DNA are far more sophisticated, though reliable cancer cures using immunotherapy remain out of reach.

-Florida Hospital oncologists are pursuing potential immunotherapies.
-Robert Holloway, MD, is in the midst of a clinical trial of an ovarian cancer medication that uses a virus to stimulate the immune system to find and kill cancer cells.
+AdventHealth oncologists are pursuing potential immunotherapies.
+Robert Holloway, MD, conducted a clinical trial of an ovarian cancer medication that uses a virus to stimulate the immune system to find and kill cancer cells.